Xorlent/Cybersec-Links/Microsoft-NPS.md

 - Start small and simple.
   - If you have a Wi-Fi environment that can implement RADIUS authentication for access, do this first.
   - Write down all of the possible failure scenarios and simplify to make these easier (read: quicker) to recover from.
-  - Remember that redundancy and high availability setups add complexity.
-Sometimes you can get more mileage out of proper design.
+  - Remember that redundancy and high availability adds complexity.
+Usually you can get more mileage out of proper design.
 With 802.1x on access switches for example, you can simply specify two RADIUS servers.